 Breath by Breath: Conquering Social Anxiety with Deep Breathing

 This article includes a recommended meditation app and a workbook that facilitate mindful breathing practice.
-By using our links, it’s possible that you receive a discount, and we may earn a commission, which supports the maintenance of our website.
+By using our links, you may receive a discount and we will earn a commission.

 Do you ever find yourself caught in the grip of unease before a social interaction?
 That heart-pounding sensation, the knot in your stomach, the relentless worry about being judged or scrutinized?
 You’re not alone.